-DCG is a minority interest holder in both Coinbase, Inc. and Kraken, which operate two of the Digital Asset Exchanges included in the Digital Asset Reference Rate for certain of the digital assets held by the Fund.
+DCG is a minority interest holder in Kraken, which operates one of the Digital Asset Trading Platforms included in the Digital Asset Reference Rate for certain of the digital assets held by the Fund.

-DCG, the sole member and parent company of the Manager, holds a minority interest of less than 1.0% in each of Coinbase, Inc., which operates Coinbase, and Kraken.
+DCG, the sole equity holder and indirect parent company of the Manager, holds a minority interest of less than 1.0% in Kraken.
 The Fund values its digital assets by reference to the Digital Asset Reference Rate for each Fund Component.
-The Digital Asset Reference Rate is the price in U.S. dollars of a Fund Component as determined by reference to an Indicative Price or Index Price provided by CoinDesk Indices, Inc. as of 4:00 p.m., New York time on each business day.
-Each Indicative Price or Index Price is derived from data collected from Digital Asset Exchanges that are reflected in an index developed by CoinDesk Indices, Inc. Coinbase and Kraken are two of such Digital Asset Exchanges.
+The Digital Asset Reference Rate is the price in U.S. dollars of a Fund Component as determined by reference to an Indicative Price or Index Price provided by CoinDesk Indices, Inc. as of 4:00 p.m., New York time, on each business day.
+Each Indicative Price or Index Price is derived from data collected from Digital Asset Trading Platforms that are reflected in an index developed by CoinDesk Indices, Inc. Kraken is one of such Digital Asset Trading Platforms.

-Although DCG does not exercise control over Coinbase or Kraken, it is possible that investors could have concerns that DCG could influence market data provided by these Digital Asset Exchanges in a way that benefits DCG, for example by artificially inflating the values of Fund Components in order to increase the Manager's fees.
-This could make the Fund's

-Shares less attractive to investors than the shares of similar vehicles that do not present these concerns, adversely affect investor sentiment about the Fund and negatively affect Share trading prices.
+Although DCG does not exercise control over Kraken, it is possible that investors could have concerns that DCG could influence market data provided by this Digital Asset Trading Platform in a way that benefits DCG, for example by artificially inflating the values of Fund Components in order to increase the Manager's fees.
+This could make the Fund's Shares less attractive to investors than the shares of similar vehicles that do not present these concerns, adversely affect investor sentiment about the Fund and negatively affect Share trading prices.